Indian cricket team in Australia in 1999–2000: Third Test

-The third and last test was the New Year's test, played at Sydney.
+The third and last Test was the New Year's Test, played at Sydney.
 Sachin Tendulkar won the toss for India and elected to bat first.
 Only 60 overs were bowled on the first day, but India had collapsed to 8–121 at the end.
-Sachin Tendulkar (45) was the only batsman to cross forty.
+Tendulkar (45) was the only batsman to pass forty runs.
 The Indian innings folded quickly on the second day for 150.
 Australia started badly, going to 1–9 and later to 2–49 before Justin Langer and Ricky Ponting, who scored 223 and 141* respectively, took them past 450.
-An unbeaten cameo of 45 from Gilchrist took them to 5–552, and Australia declared their innings closed.
+An unbeaten cameo of 45 from Adam Gilchrist took them to 5–552, and Australia declared their innings closed.

 India needed to cross 400 runs in the second innings just to make Australia bat again, which they had not scored even once in the entire series.
-But VVS Laxman seemed to have found the form that had eluded him the entire series.
-The complete range of cricket strokes was on display as Laxman flew to 167 in just 198 balls, being particularly savage on Brett Lee (taking 52 runs off 5 overs at one point) and Shane Warne.
+But Laxman seemed to have found the form that had eluded him the entire series.
+The complete range of cricket strokes was on display as he flew to 167 in just 198 balls, being particularly savage on Brett Lee (taking 52 runs off 5 overs at one point) and Shane Warne.
 The rest of the Indian batting, however, could not stand up to the accuracy of Glenn McGrath as he took five wickets to go with the fifer in the first innings.
 He was declared Man of the Match, as Australia won by an innings and 141 runs.